• DSC 4138

 Burma

-Alabaster with coloured glass chips, lacquer and gilding
+Alabaster with coloured glass chips, traces of red lacquer and gilding

 L65xD14cm

-Provenance: private Dutch collection, acquired 20 years ago
+Provenance: private Dutch collection, acquired at Ashwood Gallery Bangkok in 2003

 This medium large, reclining Buddha is from Mandalay, northern Burma (Myanmar).
 Carved lying on his right side in parinirvana, backed by a pillow, with his hand supporting his head.
 His clothes are gracefully draped around his body.